Brassica juncea

 Alternaria brassicicola is distributed around the world, especially on oleiferous brassicas.
 It is dispersed widely through seed and by the wind during crop harvest.
 (CABI)

 Many crucifers.
-Main: brassica sp., melon, cucumber, common bean, radish, tomato, faba bean; Other: lettuce, kohlrabi
+Main: brassica sp., melon, common bean, radish, tomato, faba bean; Other: lettuce, kohlrabi

 Yes